What are the issues that only affect hospital optometrists?

 What are the issues that only affect hospital optometrists?
 Of course, these are nearly all to do with NHS terms and conditions.
 The CET grant is another issue, as hospital optometrists who do no General Ophthalmic Services (GOS) work do not qualify for the CET grant.
 This is because the grant is funded by the GOS budget, but it still feels unfair to those who don’t receive it.

-A few respondents said they felt the need to be union members for some of their work issues and this gives me the opportunity to remind people that, through a contract with the BMA, we can provide union representation to all our members at work, for disciplinary meetings for example.
-Members concerned about an employment issue should contact our employment team in the first instance, and we will facilitate the union representation from there.
-This is included in your standard AOP membership fee, not at an additional charge.
+A few respondents said they felt the need to be union members for some of their work issues and this gives me the opportunity to remind people that we can provide union representation to all our members at work, for disciplinary meetings for example.
+Members concerned about an employment issue should contact our employment team in the first instance, and we will facilitate the union representation from there.* This is included in your standard AOP membership fee, not at an additional charge.

 The Hospital Optometrists Committee (HOC) carries out an important job providing opportunities to hospital optometrists to network and learn together at the annual conference, HOAC, every autumn.
 We know this is particularly valued by people from small departments who do not get the chance to spend much time with fellow optometrists the rest of the year.
 The 2019 conference will be in Belfast and we will be actively promoting the event.
 You don’t have to be a hospital optometrist to attend the conference, and many people who are aspiring to IP qualification will find it a very valuable experience.